radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

   }
 }
 ```
 The properties in the extender resource are free form key value pairs.
 The user can pass in any text as SKU as there are no validation.
 In a mature enterprise, platform engineers or IT operators want to control the SKU a developer can pass in and provision.
 They would allow a set of SKU's that are allowed and restrict the user from passing in any other SKU.
-User defined types will enable the platform engineer to define the resource type definition in a strong typed way with guardrails and validation rules adhering to their organizational policies and compliance.
+User defined types will enable the platform engineer to define the resource type definition in a strong typed way with guardrails and validation rules adhering to their organizational policies.

 ### Other existing solutions